The 17C Formula and How Insurance Companies Evaluate Diminished Value

 The formula was unilaterally used to settle all claims in the class action suit so it has no bearing on what is actually happening in local markets across the country as far as diminished value is concerned.
 This illustration is of the actual spreadsheet I used as an adjuster:

 Although widely used, the 17C formula is arbitrary.
 It allows for the adjuster to make some adjustment for the specific circumstances, but has many flaws.
 The biggest concern is that the Base Loss of Value upon which the calculations begin is set at 10% of the vehicle’s retail value.
 This assumes that 10% of retail should be the starting basis for diminished value on all vehicles and situations; but different vehicles lose value differently.
-Our experience reveals that the majority of local sales managers use Carfax or Autocheck to determine how much they’re going to depreciate a vehicle.
-If the vehicle history indicates severe, airbag deployment, or structural damage, then local dealers often depreciate 40% or more depending on the type of vehicle.
+Our experience reveals that the majority of local sales managers use Carfax or Autocheck to determine how much they’re going to decrease the price.
+If the vehicle history indicates severe, airbag deployment, or structural damage, then local dealers often diminish 40% or more depending on the type of vehicle.

 The bottom line is that 10% as a starting point FOR EVERY VEHICLE AND SITUATION is ridiculous.
 Every car model has a different value characteristic on the local open market and the specifics of how the accident history specifically affects that particular vehicle cannot be evaluated by a generic formula.
 The formula does not adjust for vehicle type or geographical location, and the mileage adjustments are extremely questionable because it adjusts for mileage more than once.
 It also assumes that there is no diminution in value to a vehicle that has over 100,000 miles (although having over 100,000 miles on your odometer is significant, market conditions could be contrary to formula 17c results depending on the nature of the vehicle).

-Since it’s widely accepted internally at many insurance companies, a simple formula may be an easy way to get compensated for your loss, but it is very inaccurate at providing a true understanding of the specific depreciation to your particular vehicle in the local market.
-There is only one correct way of evaluating diminished value in the local market and that is to meet with sales managers in the local area and average how much they would depreciate the vehicle based upon the circumstances.
+Since it’s widely accepted internally at many insurance companies, a simple formula may be an easy way to get compensated for your loss, but it is very inaccurate at providing a true understanding of the specific decrease to your particular vehicle in the local market.
+There is only one correct way of evaluating diminished value in the local market and that is to meet with sales managers in the local area and average how much they would reduce the value based upon the circumstances.

 Our company follows Bureau of Certified Auto Appraisers (BOCAA) guidelines which state: Using a formula only to determine the post repair value of a vehicle is not acceptable under any USPAP or BOCAA guidelines.
 To determine a post repair value, BOCAA guidelines require market quotes from multiple dealer locations in the local market.